cissagatto/Test-Best-Partition-MaF1-Clus/README.md

 # Test the Best Partition with Clus
 This code is part of my PhD research at PPG-CC/DC/UFSCar.
 The aim is test the best partition for multilabel classification using Clus classifier.

+**IMPORTANT!!
+PLEASE READ BEFORE RUNNING: All of my experiments use the validation, train and set test.
+But, in this version the code the train and validation sets are joint to build the model.
+This code was implemented thinking of that situation.
+Please, pay attention to this.
+You need to generated these sets when runing the multi-label cross-validation code.**

 <img src="" width="500">

 ## Scripts